Bread Dad

 Home

-Delicious Cake Mix Banana Bread
+Cake Mix Banana Bread Recipe with Chocolate Chips

 Ingredients – Cake Mix Banana Bread Recipe

-• 3 – Eggs
+• 3 – Large Eggs – Not extra large or jumbo eggs

-• 1 Box – Yellow Cake Mix (15.25 oz box of cake mix)
+• 1 Box – Yellow Cake Mix – 15.25 oz box of cake mix – You can also use chocolate cake mix, vanilla cake mix, etc.

 Servings – Roughly 12 slices

-Key Ingredient – Cake Mix
+Key Ingredients – Cake Mix & Bananas

 Instructions – Cake Mix Banana Bread Recipe